JsIqbal/Docker-B1/ubuntu-comands.md

-Components of OS : process manage, interprocess, communication, process sceduling, memory manage, process management, file system management linux is popular for file system

-ls -> list
-ls -> list item by line by line

-drwxr-xr-x  4 jsiqbal jsiqbal 4096 Jun 28 13:34 Desktop -> in here d stands for directory

-cd -> change direcotory
+In the example above, `d` stands for directory.

+- `cd`: Changes the current directory
-pwd -> present working directory
+- `pwd`: Prints the present working directory

-In linux every software is a file.. if we install something in linux it is saved in linux harddrive as a file
+In Linux, every software is treated as a file.
+When something is installed in Linux, it is saved on the hard drive as a file.

-Linux OS :
+Linux OS:

-cpu + memory + hard disk -> kernel -> system calls -> processes like nodejs or chrome
+- CPU + memory + hard disk -> Kernel -> System calls -> Processes (e.g., Node.js or Chrome)

-the processes talks to hardware through system calls by the Kernel.
+Processes communicate with hardware through system calls made to the kernel.
+The kernel acts as the OS.
-Kernel is the OS